Relational Model | GATE Computer Science Engineering(CSE) 2026 Mock Test Series - Computer Science Engineering (CSE) PDF Download

 BRANCH

-BRANCH_CODE of STUDENT can only take the values which are present in BRANCH_CODE of BRANCH which is called referential integrity constraint.
-The relation which is referencing to other relation is called REFERENCING RELATION (STUDENT in this case) and the relation to which other relations refer is called REFERENCED RELATION (BRANCH in this case).
+BRANCH_CODE of STUDENT can only take the values that are present in BRANCH_CODE of BRANCH, which is called a referential integrity constraint.
+The relation that is referencing another relation is called a REFERENCING RELATION (STUDENT in this case), and the relation to which other relations refer is called a REFERENCED RELATION (BRANCH in this case).

 Anomalies